latoyawenzinger/Hurricanes_Project_3/README.md

 https://www.kaggle.com/datasets/noaa/hurricane-database?resource=download
 All other csv files and our SQLite file were created using jupyter notebook

+Flask application created using notes from this course and sqlite3 documentation

 Refernces/Tools used in ACRGIS map creation.